 Japanese Wagashi Sweets: Kusa Mochi and Yomogi Mochi

-Although it is getting warmer and warmer day by day here in Niigata, Japan, today on the way home from work, I stopped by a supermarket and bought a traditional Wagashi confection that represents Japan’s springtime.
+Although it is getting warmer and warmer day by day here in Niigata, Japan, today on the way home from work, I stopped by a supermarket and bought a traditional Wagashi sweet that represents Japan’s springtime.

-Actually, what I purchased this time shown above is made up of 2 varieties of Japanese Mochi rice cake confections, “Mitarashi Dango Mochi (みたらし団子餅)” and “Kusa Mochi (草もち)”, and the latter Mochi confection, Kusa Mochi is associated with fresh verdure in the spring.
+Actually, what I purchased this time shown above is made up of 2 varieties of Japanese Mochi rice cake confections, “Mitarashi Dango Mochi (みたらし団子餅)” and “Kusa Mochi (草もち)”, and the latter Mochi treat, Kusa Mochi is associated with fresh verdure in the spring.

 Kusa Mochi and Yomogi Mochi

-In the name of the Japanese confection “Kusa Mochi (草もち)”, “Kusa (草)” means “grass” in Japanese, while “Mochi (もち or 餅)” refers to glutinous rice cake.
+In the name of the Japanese confection “Kusa Mochi (草もち)”, “Kusa (草)” means “grass” in Japanese, while “Mochi (もち or 餅)” refers to a glutinous rice cake.
 So the green color of the sweet treat comes from mixing grass with the rice cake.

-The custom of eating rice cake with grass mixed in it is considered to have been transmitted from China over 1100 years ago.
+The Japanese custom of eating rice cake with grass mixed in it is considered to have been transmitted from China over 1100 years ago.

 “Yomogi (蓬 or よもぎ)” is the Japanese word for mugwort, and in fact this Kusa Mochi is the Yomogi Mochi kneaded with Japanese mugwort leaves from the Shinshu region around Nagano Prefecture.